ParulK-bhardwaj/String-Lib/README.md

 Returns true if the string is empty or contains only whitespace.

 ## Functions and Examples
-stringi provides the following functions for string manipulation:
+strinify provides the following functions for string manipulation:

 ### capitalize(string)
 Converts the first character of a string to uppercase.